-- Type conversions are supported as defined for the Ada language, and using the same syntax as that of the language (i.e. type\mark(expression)), with certain exceptions and additions.
+- Type conversions are supported as defined for the Ada language, and using the same syntax as that of the language (i.e. type_mark (expression)), with certain exceptions and additions.
 As defined by the language, conversions involving numeric types convert the value of the expression, not the representation.
 For example, float(1) would return 1.0.
 NightView allows conversions from a value of any type to any target type, not just those cases allowed by the Ada language.
 Note that NightView does not perform representation changes when converting to or from derived or convertible array types with differing representations.
-Conversions involving non-numeric types are performed by simply interpreting the left justified bit pattern of the value as the value of the target type is smaller than the source value, the rightmost bits of the converted value are indeterminate. - NightView treats user-defined character types (i.e., enumerations which have character literals as enumeration values) strictly as enumerations, not as a character type.
+Conversions involving non-numeric types are performed by simply interpreting the left justified bit pattern of the value as the value of the target type with the corresponding left justified bit pattern.
+Note that, if the target type is smaller than the source value, the rightmost bits of the converted value are indeterminate. - NightView treats user-defined character types (i.e., enumerations which have character literals as enumeration values) strictly as enumerations, not as a character type.
 The chief effect of this is that you cannot use string-literal notation (e.g., "abc") to form arrays of these types.
 In NightView, string literals are always interpreted as arrays of the built-in type character. - Aggregate values, such as (a => 1, b => 2), are not supported.
-Other expressions that yield aggregate values are allowed. - Subprogram calls
+Other expressions that yield aggregate values are allowed.